 Could regulated goods and services be prevented from entering the EU?

 While the UK has looked to broadly replicate the current processes for regulated sectors, the EU has offered very little of its own mitigating measures.
-If regulated goods providers in the UK fail to take necessary steps, there is a risk of goods being seized or refused entry to the EU.
+If regulated goods providers in the UK fail to take necessary steps, there is a risk of goods being refused entry to the EU.